pykale/pykale/README.md

 ## Contributing

-PyKale is under active development.
-Please star and fork PyKale to follow the latest update.
-Welcome to [contribute](https://github.com/pykale/pykale/blob/master/CONTRIBUTING.md) and join / contact us via <a href="mailto:pykale-group&#64;sheffield.ac.uk">email</a>.
+We appreciate all contributions.
+You can contribute in three ways:

+- [Star](https://docs.github.com/en/github/getting-started-with-github/saving-repositories-with-stars) and [fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) PyKale to follow its latest developments and share it with your networks.
+- Use PyKale in your project and let us know any bugs (& fixes) and feature requests/suggestions via creating an [issue](https://github.com/pykale/pykale/issues).
+- Contribute your code such as new features, functions, or examples via [fork and pull](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-collaborative-development-models) to become one of the [contributors](https://github.com/pykale/pykale/graphs/contributors).

+See [contributing guidelines](https://github.com/pykale/pykale/blob/master/CONTRIBUTING.md) for more details.
+You can also reach us via <a href="mailto:pykale-group&#64;sheffield.ac.uk">email</a> if needed.
 The participation in this open source project is subject to [Code of Conduct](https://github.com/pykale/pykale/blob/master/CODE_OF_CONDUCT.md).

 ## The Team

 PyKale is primarily maintained by a group of researchers at the University of Sheffield: [Haiping Lu](http://staffwww.dcs.shef.ac.uk/people/H.Lu/), [Raivo Koot](https://github.com/RaivoKoot), [Xianyuan Liu](https://github.com/XianyuanLiu), [Shuo Zhou](https://sz144.github.io/), and [Peizhen Bai](https://github.com/pz-white).

-We would like to thank our other contributors including (but not limited to) Cameron Mcwilliam, David Jones, and Will Furnass.
+We would like to thank our other contributors including (but not limited to) Cameron Mcwilliam, Robert Turner, David Jones, and Will Furnass.

 ## Citation